chStaiger/B2FIND-Training/README.md

 -->

 The tutorial will show the functionality of single components and how to combine them in order to arrive at proper metadata management.
-If you follow all steps of the training course you will aim in an infrastrucre as shown in the scheme below.
+If you follow all steps of the training course you will set up an infrastructure as shown in the scheme below.

 <img align="centre" src="img/VM-setup.png" width="800px">